 write a more serious program in python

 The course is a 10-hour course.
 These days it is always taught as a weekend intensive course.

 I have written a detailed Teacher's Manual which you can find in my documents page which gives a detailed outline of what will be studied in each segment of the course.

 How to start

-The November 24+25 2018 workshop will take place at the downtown Santa Fe Public Library.
+The next workshop will take place virtually using the Jitsi videoconferencing platform (*).
 It is a 10-hour course, and students must commit to taking the full course.

 Upcoming: weekend (date specified up top), grades 6 and up:

 Saturday (10am-12:30pm and 1:15pm-5:30pm), continuing Sunday (1pm-4:45pm)